 It is always advisable to sleep during long flights.
 You should avoid alcoholic beverages in flight because they cause dehydration.
-Recycled air also has a drying effect, so you should drink only non-alcoholic beverages regularly.
+Recycled air also has a drying effect, so you should stay hydrated with non-alcoholic beverages.
 If you require a special diet, be sure to notify the airline at least 72 hours before departure.